Felipe-ML-Projects/Customer-Segmentation-Clustering/README.md

 Summary statistics were used to determine the label for each clusters.

+Decision Trees were also employed afterwards to find what features drive the outcome, for better explainability to business stakeholders.

 Unfortunately, the dataset was not complex enough to employ more advanced clustering algorithms (such as HDBSCAN), but it offers a practical experience.